 6th and 7th graders take a Math and a Reading STAAR.
 8th grade students also take a Science and a Social Studies STAAR.
 8th grade scholars taking Algebra I will take the Algebra I EOC test in place of the traditional 8th grade Math STAAR.
 An EOC is an End-of Course exam.
 Texas requires that all High School students pass five EOC tests in order to graduate: Algebra I, Biology, U.S. History, English I, and English II.
 EOC’s are offered in December and May.
 A student may take them as many times as needed to pass starting in their 9th grade year.

-TEA has informed us that STAAR scores became available Monday, June 28th.
+STAAR scores usually become available a few weeks after the administration of the tests.
 To access your child’s scores, visit texasassessment.gov.
 All parents of students who took a STAAR exam should have received an email from Great Hearts Texas’ District Testing Coordinator Michael Linville with their child’s unique access code.
 You can also look up your child’s access code by clicking this link and entering your child’s first name, Social Security or S-number, and birthdate.

 If you did not receive your child’s unique access code or you have any issues accessing your child’s scores through texasassessment.gov, please reach out to Great Hearts Texas’ District Testing Coordinator Michael Linville at Michael.Linville@GreatHeartsTX.org.